WeTransfer/zip_tricks/CONTRIBUTING.md

 otherwise you risk spending a lot of time working on something that the project's developers might not want to merge into the project.

-Please adhere to the coding conventions used throughout a project (indentation, accurate comments, etc.) and any other requirements (such as test coverage).
+Please adhere to the coding conventions used throughout the project (indentation, accurate comments, etc.) and any other requirements (such as test coverage).

-The project uses Rubocop which can be run using `bundle exec rubocop -c .rubocop.yml`.
+The project uses Rubocop which can be run using `bundle exec rubocop`.
+The test suite can be run with `bundle exec rspec`.
+You are also encouraged to use the script in the `testing` directory to create test files that you can then verify with various zip/unzip utilities.
+Further instructions are [here](https://github.com/WeTransfer/zip_tricks/blob/master/testing/README_TESTING.md).

 Follow this process if you'd like your work considered for inclusion in the
 project: